dperique/Kuul_periodics/README.md

 ## Yamls and the Kubernetes CronJobs

-We implement periodic jobs uring the Kubernetes CronJob construct.
+We implement periodic jobs using the Kubernetes CronJob construct.
 This contruct is very much like processes that run using Linux cron.

 The jobs are specified in yamls.
 The lifecycle goes something like this:

-* Create a yaml template for certain jobs; use names that help you uniquely identify jobs so that you can easily delete them by filtering them effectively (for example by using the `grep` command)
+* Create a yaml template for certain jobs; use names that help you uniquely identify jobs so that you can easily find them by filtering for them effectively (for example by using the `grep` command)
 * Instantiate that template
   * See template.yaml in this repo
   * See make.sh in this repo
     * this is a simple script that can use the template to instantiate a CronJob.
-Feel free to embelish upon this concept by using tools with more powerful templating capabilities such as Ansible and Jinja
+Feel free to embellish upon this concept by using tools with more powerful templating capabilities such as Ansible and Jinja
 * `kubectl config use-context (aK8s)` for your Kuul k8s cluster
 * `kubectl apply -f .` your templates